Overcoming Noise in Entanglement Distribution: Pathways to noise resilience

 Nevertheless, noise resistance of entanglement is a highly desirable feature in quantum communication and is of utmost importance for fundamental reasons.
 If one is able to demonstrate the persistence of entanglement, simply by discretising the description of systems, then one may be closer to understanding the fundamental limits on the information capacity of single photon quantum communication channels.
-In spite of this potential, to date, not a single quantum experiment has been able to show an increase in noise resistance in a controlled fashion.
-In this work, we present two experiments that discretise continuous DOF to encode information in high-dimensional quantum systems to explicitly demonstrate an increased resilience to environmental noise.
+In spite of this potential, not a single quantum experiment to date has been able to show an increase in noise resistance in a controlled fashion.
+In this work, we present two experiments that discretise continuous DOFs to encode information in high-dimensional quantum systems to explicitly demonstrate an increased resilience to environmental noise.
 These paradigms are illustrated in Fig.~\ref{fig:pathways}.
-Assuming a noisy quantum state is tested for entanglement.
+It is to be read as a flow chart, starting in the center where a hypothetical noisy quantum state $\rho$ is tested for entanglement by making measurements in two bases.
 If none is found, one has two options, depending on the DOF and its technological constraints.
-The first Pathway (Fig.~\ref{fig:pathways} left) is to fine-grain or partition the quantum state to higher dimensions, for example by discretising an energy-time entangled state to a higher temporal resolution.
-Alternatively, one may explore Pathway II (Fig.~\ref{fig:pathways} right), which exploits the existence of more than two mutually unbiased bases in high dimensions.
+The first pathway (Fig.~\ref{fig:pathways} left) is to fine-grain or partition the quantum state to higher dimensions, for example by discretising an energy-time entangled state to a higher temporal resolution.
+Alternatively, one may explore pathway II (Fig.~\ref{fig:pathways} right), which exploits the existence of more than two mutually unbiased bases (MUBs) in high dimensions.
 For example, measurements of an orbital-angular-momentum (OAM) entangled state can be made in additional bases, providing more information about the state.
-In both cases, entanglement can be recovered from a state where no entanglement could be certified through standard techniques.
+In both cases, entanglement can be recovered from a state in an assumption-free manner, where no entanglement could previously be certified through standard techniques.